Peter Suschitzky

-Life and career
+Peter Suschitzky, A.S.C. (born 25 July 1941) is a British cinematographer and photographer, known for his collaboration with David Cronenberg from 1988 to 2014.

+Early life and education

-Suschitzky was born in London, England the son of BAFTA Award-nominated cinematographer Wolfgang Suschitzky.
-His father was an Austrian of Jewish descent.
+Suschitzky was born in London, England, the son of the BAFTA-nominated cinematographer Wolfgang Suschitzky, of an Austrian of Jewish descent.

 Although music was his passion, he chose to pursue a career in cinematography while studying at Institut des hautes études cinématographiques in Paris, France.

+Career

 He became a clapper boy at age 19 and a camera operator at age 22.

 Among his first films as DP was It Happened Here, a mockumentary-style World War II film about life in the United Kingdom, following a hypothetical Axis victory in World War II.
 The film was shot on handheld, 16mm film in order to give it a gritty, realistic look inspired by wartime newsreels.
 Due to the film's independent nature and unusual subject matter, its production lasted a total of eight years.

 In 1975, Suschitzky shot The Rocky Horror Picture Show, a comedy musical film that, while initially unsuccessful, has since become a massive cult film, with regular midnight screenings attended by dedicated, cosplaying fans.
 He shot the 1977 biopic Valentino for director Ken Russell, for which he received a nomination for a BAFTA Film Award for Best Cinematography.
 Three years later, he would lens the second entry in the long-running Star Wars film series, The Empire Strikes Back, considered to be the best in the series.

-Suschitzky replaced Mark Irwin as director David Cronenberg's regular director of photography, beginning with the 1988 film Dead Ringers, for which he won a Genie Award for Best Cinematography.
-He would go on to win three more Genies in his collaborations with Cronenberg on the films Naked Lunch, Crash, and Eastern Promises.
+Suschitzky replaced Mark Irwin as David Cronenberg's regular director of photography after Irwin left Dead Ringers during pre-production.
+Their collaboration lasted until 2014, with Maps to the Stars, with Douglas Koch replacing Suschitzky as Cronenberg's regular in 2022.